guillaumechereau/gcher.com/content/posts/2023-04-16-an-intuitive-explanation-of-quantum-field-theory.md

 This idea came to me after reading two books: "QED: The Strange Theory of Light and Matter" by Richard Feynman, and "Quantum Field Theory in a Nutshell", by A.
 Zee (that I only started).
+Both books use path integrals, but in a very different way: Feynman tells us that the particles can move anywhere they want in space *and time*, while Zee uses conventional 'forward in time only' paths but of a 'mattress' and not just one particle.

-Both books use path integrals, but in a different way, without much explanation, so I tried to came up with an explanation of where the relation came from and this is the result of my thought process.
+I tried to came up with an explanation of where the relation came from and this is the result of my thought process.

 Note: this post became longer than I hoped.
 Here is a tldr: I am trying to show that computing the path integral of a single particle moving through